lefufu/PylGBMiMec/README.md

 > update Complex Trigger to replace planes/vehicules scripts and country (usefull if you import AA group that were not design for the plane of the current mission)

 # Main functions
+The functions will be detailled in the wiki (to be done for the moment)
 ## Read mission file
 **readMissionFromFile** : load any IL2 GB .Mission file and reference it as an object containing all missions objects
 > eg : readMissionFromFile(newMission,"D:\\jeux\\IL-2 Sturmovik Great Battles\\data\\Missions\\MyMission.Mission")